geoseiden/chat-connect/README.md

-# Whatsapp Don't Save
+# No Save

-A flutter app to start a whatsapp chat with a someone without saving their number.
+A flutter app to start a WhatsApp chat with a someone without saving their number.